fluxcd/kustomize-controller/docs/spec/v1beta1/kustomization.md

 Kubernetes manifest for the source, build the kustomization and apply it on the cluster.
 The interval time units are `s`, `m` and `h` e.g. `interval: 5m`, the minimum value should be over 60 seconds.

-The kustomization execution can be suspended by setting `spec.susped` to `true`.
+The kustomization execution can be suspended by setting `spec.suspend` to `true`.

 The controller can be told to reconcile the kustomization outside of the specified interval by annotating the kustomization object with: